jesperancinha/video-series-app/README.md

 4.  `no-test` - Makes a build without tests
 5.  `docker` - Starts docker compose
 6.  `docker-databases` - Starts the database containers (Postgres + MongoDB) - You then need to start the SpringBoot/jars manually
 7.  `docker-mongo` - Only starts the mongodb container - This is meant to be tested with the default profile ONLY.
-It uses and embedded H2 database instead of Postgres.
+It uses an embedded H2 database instead of Postgres.
 8.  `build-images` - Builds the images to run the spring boot processes: `video-series-command` and `video-series-query`
 9.  `build-docker` - Makes a clean build, stops containers and relaunches docker-compose.
 10. `stop` - Makes a full stop of known containers.
 It is reused in many of the other commands.

 ## Profiles

 1. Default - No need to mention the profile in the command line, and it needs MongoDB only.
-Data is stored in embedded `H2`
+Data is stored in an embedded `H2`
 2.  local - Specified with `-Dspring.profiles.active=local`.
 Needs Postgres and MongoDb. `localhost` is the common host locally
 3.  prod - Named after `Production` and runs with `-Dspring.profiles.active=prod`.
 Only used in docker-compose networks